EmilieNilsson1/mlops_project/reports/README.md

 >
 > Answer:

-We run continuos integration on ubuntu latest, MacOS latest and windows latest, python 3.11 and 3.12, torch versions 2.5.1, 2.41.1, 2.3.1 and all of our unittesting.
+We run continuos integration on multiple operating systems, python- and torch version: ubuntu latest, MacOS latest and windows latest, python 3.11 and 3.12, torch versions 2.5.1, 2.41.1, 2.3.1.
+For each combination we run all of our unit tests.
+Hereby it runs the pytest on each version to verify that the scripts are able to be run in different scenarios for the user.

+We make use of caching in our workflows to improve efficiency.
+For example, dependency installation is cached to avoid redundant downloads and speed up the process.
+This is especially helpful when testing multiple Python and Torch versions.

 We also made a configuation file that sets up a CI procces which is triggered by changes in our datafile.
 This trigger executes the train scrips and makes sure the model is always up to data with the newest data.

 An example of a triggered workflow can be seen here: https://github.com/EmilieNilsson1/mlops_project/actions/workflows/tests.yaml

+We also use pre-commit hooks as part of our continuous integration workflow to maintain good code practise, here we use `ruff` for linting and end-of-file-fixer and trailing-whitespace from the `pre-commit` repository amongst others.
+The pre-commit configuration is defined in the `.pre-commit-config.yaml` file.

+These tools help os ensure well-tested code and keep `main` working.

 ## Running code and tracking experiments